Natipinyan/Lectpro/server/README.rest-api.md

 ---

-- All routes require authentication (authenticateToken)
+- All routes require authentication (`authenticateToken`).
-- Old routes remain available in parallel
+- Old routes remain available in parallel.
-- Update the client to use the new REST routes as needed
+- Update the client to use the new REST routes (`/departments`) as needed.